 If you’ve recently embarked on your journey to recovery, you might have some concerns about your financial situation.
 It’s common to have money problems when first entering into recovery as you probably did not make the wisest financial decisions in your active addiction days.
-If you’re concerned about money and would like to know how to better manage it, take note of the following tips:
+Here are some ways to better manage your money in early recovery, and really any time.

 1. Take Full Responsibility

 It is essential that you take full responsibility for your finances from here on out.
-No matter what the past has been, commit to taking control of your funds now and acquire better spending habits.
+Commit to taking control of your funds now and developing better spending habits, no matter what has happened in the past.
 Start by educating yourself on money management and learn from past mistakes.
 Read articles, blogs, books and watch some financial videos, as the more you can learn about financial management, the more likely you are to make sound monetary decisions.

 2. Create a Budget